zhenging/phys208b/sections/3402_reflection_at_a_spherical_surface.md

 (c) Determine the orientation of the image.
 (d) Determine the nature (real or virtual) of the image.
 >Solution
 a.
-44cm left to the vertex of the mirror.
+44 cm left to the vertex of the mirror.
 b.
 1.73 cm
 c.
 Inverted.
 d.
 Real.